Bhutan Visitor Guide

 Dress for Bhutan:

-The official word is dress should not be too formal; plain, simple and inoffensive clothing is expected.
-No singlet tops or short shorts.
-3/4 pants are fine as long as you are not entering Dzongs or Lhakhang’s (temples).
+The official word is dress should not be too formal.
+Plain, simple and inoffensive adventure style clothing is the key.
+No singlet tops or short shorts please.
 Remember to pack warmer clothing for the evenings and try and take just 2 pairs of footwear.
-A pair of comfortable walking shoes or light boots (unless high altitude trekking) will see you right for day use (including valley hikes) and a more comfortable pair of shoes for about the hotels in the evenings.
+A pair of comfortable walking shoes or light boots (unless high altitude trekking) will see you right for day use (including valley hikes) and a more suitable pair of shoes for about the hotels in the evenings.

 Suggested Clothing Guide (trekkers please refer to the separate guide):

-- Warm clothes, hats, gloves and a scarf for winter (December-early March).
+- Warm clothes, hats, gloves and a scarf for winter (mid-November to mid-March).

 - Comfortable jeans, trousers or long skirts.

-- Polo style T-shirts with a collar (for warmer months of May-Sep).
+- Comfortable collared shirts; Polo style shirts with a collar for warmer months of May-Sep.

 - Comfortable walking/hiking shoes for day use and a second pair for evenings at hotels.

-- Sun hat, sunglasses, sunscreen, lip balm and moisturiser (required all year round).
+- Sun hat, sunglasses, sunscreen, lip balm and moisturiser (essential all year round).

 Duty Free Allowances: